 The two riders will need to reach whatever their ideal CTL is via different routes, too.
-A high CTL could be achieved via logging many four-hour rides, but with low intensity factored in, that athlete would probably get dropped like a stone from the start line of a criterium race.
+A high CTL could be achieved via logging many four-hour rides, but with low intensity factored in, that athlete would probably get dropped like a stone from the start line of a crit race.

 Considering individual factors is crucial.
 “You also need to be aware of what CTL you can handle.
 Someone who works 40-hour week, has a family and other commitments can't raise their CTL as high as someone with the same FTP and more time to recover.
 External factors can have just as much effect on performance as training sessions and weekly training stress."